roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-09 ****** byStoryTeller07© Thinking of the girls and what this woman had put them through, fired his anger.
+Thinking of the girls and what this woman had put them through, fired his anger.
 He walked outside and whistled.
 The three of them walked in; John was the most confident.
 He was a big guy, able to look after himself, and others.

  Bill opened the door on the security control box.
 "It's off," he said.